contino/flight-controller/README.md

 2- Next you need to understand the "process" for "creating a project".
 This includes actors, systems, and automation that contributes to creation of a "project" from start to end.
 From the process diagram we need to identify the events that are associated each component of the "process".
 "Event" in the process shold have minimum the following fields

-    - correlation_id: this is id to all events that is part of an instantioantion of a process.
+    - aggregate_id: this is id to all events that is part of an instantioantion of a process.
 For example, when one requests, assigns, and creates a project all the events will have the same correlation id.
     - event_type: this is the type of event, this can be any string representing what happened.
     - time: time when the event happened
     - (Optional) payload: Any other detail one needs to add to the event for additional needs.